MahmouedMohamed/Lost-Items/README.md

 4-Ability to post an item
 5-Ability to select an item
-6-Ability to check with some questions if you are real owner of an item 7-Ability to contact with item founder #6 is true
+6-Ability to check with some questions if you are real owner of an item 7-Ability to contact with item founder if #6 is true